A picture of the space of typical learnable tasks: Details of the experimental setup

-\paragraph{Experiments on Imagenet} We used FFCV~\citep{leclerc2022ffcv} which is a data-loading library that replaces the default PyTorch Dataloader.
-FFCV reduces the training time on Imagenet to a few hours, which allows us to train 100s of models on Imagenet, or on tasks created from it.
-Our implementation of Imagenet training builds on the FFCV repository \footnote{\url{https://github.com/libffcv/ffcv-imagenet/tree/main}{https://github.com/libffcv/ffcv-imagenet/tree/main}}.
+We make use of FFCV~\citep{leclerc2022ffcv}. which is a data-loading library that replaces the pytorch Dataloader.
+FFCV reduces the training time on ImageNet to a few hours, which allows us to train 100s of models on ImageNet, or on tasks created from it.
+Our implementation of ImageNet training builds on the FFCV repository \footnote{\href{https://github.com/libffcv/ffcv-imagenet/tree/main}{https://github.com/libffcv/ffcv-imagenet/tree/main}}.

-Imagenet models are trained for 40 epochs with progressive resizing, i.e., image size is increased from 160 to 224 between epochs 29 and 34.
-Models are trained on 4 GPUs with a batch-size of 512 using two types of augmentations--random-resized crop and random horizontal flips.
+ImageNet models are trained for 40 epochs with progressive resizing -- the image size is increased from 160 to 224 between the epochs 29 and 34.
+Models are trained on 4 GPUs with a batch-size of 512.
+The training uses two types of augmentations -- random-resized crop and random horizontal flips.
 Additionally, we use label smoothing with the smoothing parameter set to 0.1.